-The Kaiser Library is still there; some terrific photos of it are posted at this blog from Nepal.
-The book I began in Kathmandu, Street of Storytellers, was rejected 75 times and never published; but I kept on writing, and the Kaiser Library has stayed with me through these years.
+The Kaiser Library is still there; the book I began in Kathmandu was rejected 75 times and never published, but I kept on writing, and the Kaiser Library has stayed with me through these years.
 The memory of my afternoons there, deep in among those books and paintings — there was a stuffed mongoose, too, coiled atop a bookshelf, as if to strike a cobra — feels, to me, as valuable as a personal legacy.
 I suppose, in a way, that’s what it is.

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.